KatarzynaDworak/image-gallery-slider-js/README.md

 <br />

 ## :star: **Implementation:**
-Instal webpack:
-1. Insert comend in terminal: npm i
+In this project, I used Webpack.
+It has additional configuration.

+To install Webpack, run:

+            npm install

+After that, you can start the project by running:

-2. Then insert comend in terminal to start webpack: npm start
+            npm start

 <br />
 <br />